Kree: The War comes to Earth

 The Earth's importance as a strategic beachhead became apparent when the Avengers became involved in the Kree-Skrull hostilities.
 In the meantime, the Kree were reestablishing cultural ties with the Inhumans.

 At this point, the Kree hero, Captain Marvel, revealed to the Avengers that the Kree were planning to 'erase' humanity.
 This scheme was foiled by Mar-Vell and the Avengers.

-As the war escalated and Earth's position became increasingly precarious, the original Avengers were recalled to active service after a Skrull scouting party managed to abduct Mar-Vell, Quicksilver, and Scarlet Witch and also attempted to destroy the Inhumans' Great Refuge, but failed when the Avengers intervened.
+As the war escalated, and Earth's position became increasingly precarious, the original Avengers were recalled to active service after a Skrull scouting party managed to abduct Mar-Vell, Quicksilver, and Scarlet Witch and also attempted to destroy the Inhumans' Great Refuge, but failed when the Avengers intervened.
 During the conflict, the Super-Skrull took his prisoners back to the Skrull home-world, leaving the remaining Avengers to pick up the pieces and reform their tattered forces.

 The conflict worsened when the Avengers began to understand the scale of the war.
 They discovered a Skrull fleet wanting to destroy Earth and a Kree fleet wanting to stop them.
 All sides were determined to either invade or decimate the Earth in order to prevent it falling into the 'wrong' hands.
-Led by Thor, Iron Man, and The Vision, the Avengers launched an attack on the Skrull flagship, somehow managing to turn back the fleet after a desperate battle.
+Led by Thor, Iron Man, and Vision, the Avengers launched an attack on the Skrull flagship, somehow managing to turn back the fleet after a desperate battle.

 The war came to a close when the Supreme Intelligence managed to bring Rick Jones into his presence and temporarily altered Rick's DNA to release his 'full evolutionary potential.'
-Armed with godlike powers, Rick froze both Kree and Skrull forces, allowing the Intelligence to re-establish control over his people and bring the war to a halt.
+Armed with godlike powers, Rick freezes the Kree and Skrull forces, allowing the Intelligence to re-establish control over his people and bring the war to a halt.